 The study is for all people in the Greater Auckland Region who experience a new stroke or TIA within the study period, both hospitalised and non-hospitalised, fatal and non-fatal.

-All health professionals in the stroke and related fields and community health professionals are requested to refer any known or suspected stroke and TIA cases to the study team.
+All health professionals in the stroke and related fields and community health professionals are requested to refer any known or suspected stroke and TIA cases occurring between 1st March 2020 to 31st August 2021 to the study team.

 The study is hosted by AUT University.

 firstname.lastname@example.org, ph:09 921 9999 x7890, Mob:021556071

 The aim of this study is to test the validity and reliability of several clinical assessments of hand and arm sensation and coordination.

 This study is for people aged 18 and older who have experienced a stroke at least 6 months ago, and still have altered sensation in their hand or arm.

 Hand and arm movement and coordination will be tested by two assessors, in two sessions at least a week apart.
 Each session lasts approximately 45 minutes.

 Assessments take place either at the University of Auckland Grafton campus, or at the participant’s home if preferred.

 Harry Jordan, University of Auckland